Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level3-4.md

 **Explanation**: **ls -a**: Lists all files in the directory, including hidden files (those starting with a .).

-You should see a file named .hidden in the output **...Hiding-From-You**.
+You should see a file named **...Hiding-From-You** in the output .

 ### Step 3: Read the Contents of the Hidden File

-Now that you’ve found the hidden file, use the cat command to view its contents.
+Now that you’ve found the hidden file **...Hiding-From-You**, use the cat command to view its contents.

 :white_check_mark: **Run the command: cat ...Hiding-From-You**